wp-plugins/mf-gig-calendar/readme.txt

 == Upgrade Notice ==

-Version 1.0.4 fixes an issue with dates being off by a day!
-Also updates to be compatible with PHP 7.
+Version 1.1 tries again to fix an issue with dates being off by a day on certain hosting environments, plus a few other small cleanups.